Phil Mustard: Subsequent career

 Mustard retired from Gloucestershire after the 2018 season, and signed to play Twenty20 cricket for minor county Northumberland.
 He played a single game in 2019, but then aspired to develop a career as an umpire, officiating in a minor county match between Cambridgeshire and Norfolk four weeks after his Northumberland match.

 Finding work as an umpire at that level not financially rewarding, he also worked part-time for a sports equipment manufacturer and as an ambassador for an energy company.

 Personal life

 With partner Louise he has two sons.
-His brother Alan Mustard played for Chester-le-Street CC at Ropery Lane and helped the side win the 45-over National Knockout Competition in 2009 defeating Spencer CC from London in the final at The County Ground in Derby.
+His brother Alan Mustard played for Chester-le-Street CC at Ropery Lane and helped the team win the 45-over National Knockout Competition in 2009 defeating Spencer CC from London in the final at The County Ground in Derby.